Why Is Sex Fun?

 Why Is Sex Fun?
 The Evolution of Human Sexuality is a 1997 book about the evolution of human sexuality by the biologist Jared Diamond.

 Summary

 Diamond addresses aspects of human sexuality such as why women's ovulation is not overtly advertised; why humans have sex in private rather than in public like other mammals; and why the ovaries are U-shaped.

-The book is divided into 7 chapters: